 However, worry less about the type of school - there are good and bad within all - but look instead at the individual school and how well it will suit your child.

 Over the last 100 years, successive governments have struggled to improve education by reforming its structure, over and over again.
-What hasn't changed is that in the UK all state schools are entirely free to parents as they are funded through taxation.
+What hasn't changed is that in the UK all state schools are entirely free to parents as they are funded through taxation - though many are now asking parents for voluntary contributions to help fill in shortfalls.

 On this site you will find a wealth of information to help you choose the right school for your child.
 We have an extensive search facility - simply enter your criteria to locate potential schools.